This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Famed primarily for its rich culture and imposing forts and palaces, Rajasthan is one of the topmost tourist destinations in India, loved by both Indians and foreigners alike.

-When I decided to travel solo for the first time, I thought of Rajasthan quite naturally because it had always fascinated me.
 And, when I went there, it turned out to be just as great as I imagined.
-It allowed me to be happily solo, yet embraced me in its colourful atmosphere.
+It allowed me to be happily solo, yet embraced me in its colorful atmosphere.

 Rajasthan’s hospitality is its iconic trademark, but even its friendliness is so off-the-cuff.

 I remember walking through the narrow alleys of Udaipur during the festival of Diwali and it was all so fervent.
-I received smiles, amiable gestures and support while I was taking pictures and exchanging casual pleasantries with the hawkers.
-People’s inherent warmth instantly melted my hesitation as a solo traveler.

 2. Festive atmosphere

 Rajasthan is a land of festivals.
-There are so many held annually such as the Desert Festival, Pushkar Fair, Elephant Festival, Gangaur Festival, Marwar Festival and Nagaur Festival just to name a few.
+There are so many held annually such as the Desert Festival, Pushkar Fair, Elephant Festival, Gangaur Festival, Marwar Festival, and Nagaur Festival just to name a few.

 Also, the atmosphere in general is very festive.
 When I was in Jodhpur there were traditional folk dance and music performances held at the hotel every evening.